 The enzyme aromatase found in fat tissue converts testosterone into oestrogen.
 That means that too much body fat results in a low testosterone-high oestrogen ratio.
 Sadly, you need testosterone to gain muscle and burn fat, making it increasingly difficult to keep your body in shape.

-So excess fat results in an oestrogen dominance.
+Excess fat results in oestrogen dominance.
 But the vicious circle doesn’t stop there!
 Oestrogen dominance also increases the amount of body fat.
 How does that work?